yanndd/dd-agent/CONTRIBUTING.md

 end
 ```

-And replace, `my_module` with your module name, `default_version` by the version you want, then provide a URL to the module license (replacing `"https://url.to.my/LICENSE.txt"`).
+And replace, `my_module` with your module name, `default_version` with the version you want, `my_lib` with the name of the required lib, then provide a URL to the module license (replacing `"https://url.to.my/LICENSE.txt"`).

-If you need to install it with `python setup.py install`, take a look at this [example](https://github.com/DataDog/omnibus-software/blob/macos-clean/config/software/guidata.rb). (which shows also the use of a patch)
+If you need to install it with `python setup.py install`, take a look at this [example](https://github.com/DataDog/omnibus-software/blob/macos-clean/config/software/guidata.rb). (which also demonstrate the use of a patch).

 And it's done for `omnibus-software`!